 - 8 current ACC teams make the list (9 with Notre Dame) as well as 8 current SEC teams, 9 Big Ten Teams, 6 Pac 12 Teams, and 4 Big 12 Teams.

-- Next year, Clemson will be recognized as an Elite Program for the 6th season since 1936.
+Next year, Clemson will be recognized as an Elite Program for the 5th season since 1936.
 Prior to the 1981 National Championship, Clemson had never been regarded as an Elite Program.
+I think that was represented in the feelings of Tiger fans and the culture surrounding the program in the late 70s-early 80s.
+Clemson had something to prove, and by God, they were going to prove it.

 Every team goes through ups and downs.
-Consistent eliteness over the past 82 years is very rare.
+Consistent eliteness is almost impossible.

 - Only 20 programs have been elite (1/8 of the time) in 10 of the past 82 years.